Dina_Pons

 Dina Pons, managing partner of Incofin reveals how PET bottle giants and water access initiatives are collaboratively shaping a healthier future for millions.
 Discover the innovative strategies and mutual benefits driving the crucial global mission for accessible, clean water.

-In an era where sustainable solutions are more crucial than ever, the conversation around water accessibility is taking a pioneering turn, propelled by an initiative led by Pons Pons, managing partner of Incofin Investment Management.
+In an era where sustainable solutions are more crucial than ever, the conversation around water accessibility is taking a pioneering turn, propelled by an initiative led by Dina Pons, managing partner of Incofin Investment Management.
 In a recent interview with the adaPETation® Podast, Pons pointed to how the reciprocity between the PET plastic industry and water access initiatives is carving new pathways for global change.
 This inspirational PET-powered journey to bring fresh drinking water to 30 million people is only just beginning.

 The critical role of PET in water distribution